miketee/zwift-reminder/README.md

 **Popup appears but steals focus from Zwift**

-Make sure Zwift is in Borderless Window mode, not exclusive fullscreen.
+Make sure Zwift is in Windowed mode, not Fullscreen.

 **`pip install psutil` fails**